horshark/akb-discord-bot/README.md

 # AKB Discord bot
-A Discord bot for AttackerKB
+A Discord bot to browse AttackerKB.

 # Hosting
 The bot will soon be a public bot, hosted by myself.